Har8yun/color-dropper/README.md

 ### 1 Offscreen Color picker

 Offscreen Color picker is the richest one.
-It is implemented with multi layer and offscreen canvas.
-This allows to perform better.
+It is implemented with a multi layer and offscreen canvas.
+This allows them to perform better.
-Besides, costly functionality is taken care by web  Worker.
+Besides, costly functionality is taken care of by web  Workers.

 ### 2 Advanced color picker